ranacseruet/clustered-node/README.md

 Also a large portion of this project implementation idea is taken from [hipache](https://github.com/hipache/hipache) project's multi-process architecture.

+## Features
+- Maximum Utilization of multi-core/multi-cpu environment by parallel processing of requests.
+- Enforce app to be in scalable architecture.
+- Failure tolerance.
+Automatically restart a process if crashed for some reason, no need for external monitoring system.

 ## Install
 ```
 npm install clustered-node